SridharJagannathan/microMeasAlertness_HumanEEG/README.md

 "Electrode Labelling":
-If you have a 64 channel system then look at the electrode locations from 64 electrodes from Neuroscan and choose the optimal locations and rename your electrode labels to those given in line 14.
+If you have a 64 channel system then look at the electrode locations from 64 electrodes from Neuroscan and choose the optimal locations and rename your electrode labels to those given for Neuroscan.
-If you have a 128 channel system then look at the electrode locations from 128 electrodes from EGI and choose the optimal locations and rename your electrode labels to those given in line 16,17.
+If you have a 128 channel system then look at the electrode locations from 128 electrodes from EGI and choose the optimal locations and rename your electrode labels to those given for EGI.
 Once you are done with electrode labelling, go to 1)